kamalsaleh/CartesianCategories.jl/docs/src/AutoDocTests.tst.autogen.md

           properties = [ "IsBicartesianClosedCategory", "IsSkeletalCategory" ] ) );

-julia> InfoOfInstalledOperationsOfCategory( distributive ) 19 primitive operations were used to derive 110 operations for this category which algorithmically
+julia> InfoOfInstalledOperationsOfCategory( distributive ) 19 primitive operations were used to derive 112 operations for this category which algorithmically
 * IsBicartesianClosedCategory
+and not yet algorithmically
+* IsDistributiveCategory
 and furthermore mathematically
-* IsDistributiveCategory (but not yet algorithmically)
 * IsSkeletalCategory

 ```